IshGill/Managers-Workstation/README.md

 # Managers Workstation
+Having previously worked in a commercial business managerial role for a number of years, before moving into software engineering.
+I was interested in developing a program that could help managers or small business owners store all of their employee information in one simple, easy to use program.
 # Interface
 ![0](https://user-images.githubusercontent.com/57751792/107188777-2292bc80-6a4d-11eb-81a8-00921724a7f2.png)
-# About
-Having previously worked in a commercial business managerial role for a number of years, before moving into software engineering.
-I was interested in developing a program that could help managers or small business owners store all of their employee information in one simple, easy to use program.

 # Functions
 ## Add employee information easily
 Very simple and easy to use, enter the employee information according to the list boxes.
 Note that the employee personal IRD number and Tax code are required.
 Once entered, all information is stored on the Managers Workstation database and can then be searched for, updated or deleted.